 Facts About Files

-Following are some eye-opening facts from various reputable industry sources regarding document handling costs that will assist you in building an ROI for implementing a Document Management Solution (DMS) in your organization.
-These facts serve as great reminders of the value of DMS and are notably relevant given the ongoing tightening of corporate resources.
+Following are some eye-opening facts from various reputable industry sources regarding document handling costs that will assist you in building an ROI for implementing a Document & Data Management Solution (DDMS) in your organization.
+These facts serve as great reminders of the value of DDMS and are notably relevant given the ongoing tightening of corporate resources.

 - The average office spends $20 in labour filing or retrieving a single document. $120 in labour is spent finding a single misfiled document. $220 in labour is spent recreating a single lost document!